dragonwasrobot/dragonwasrobot.github.io/_posts/2015-11-07-an-introduction-to-pascal-s-triangle-and-the-binomial-coefficient.md

 result of describing the binomial theorem, and formalized it as the function, `binomial_coefficient`, in Haskell.

+In a coming follow-up post, we look at what happens when we rotate Pascal's triangle and the binomial coefficient, and their properties.

 [^1]: See "Cambridge University Library: The great collection" (1998) by Peter
     Fox.

+[^2]: We quietly ignore the cases where `n` and `k` are negative, and instead
+    treat them as natural numbers.